heremaps/msdkui-ios/Documentation/Guides/QuickStart.md

 If you want to build your own app, it may be useful to follow the guide below where we will develop step by step a first "Hello HERE Mobile SDK UI Kit" app in greater detail.

-## Creating a new iOS Project
+## Setup an Xcode iOS Project
 Let's start by creating a new iOS app.
-If you want to integrate the HERE Mobile SDK UI Kit into an existing app, you can skip this step.
-No HERE Mobile SDK or HERE Mobile SDK UI Kit specific code is involved here.
+If you want to integrate the HERE Mobile SDK UI Kit into an existing app, you can skip the step below, but please make sure to meet the [minimum requirements](../../README.md#ios-environment).
 If you are new to iOS development please follow the guides on [developer.apple.com](https://developer.apple.com/documentation/) to help you to get started with the first steps.

->**Note:** The example code for "HelloMSDKUI" can be found [here](../Guides_Examples).
+>The example project is called "HelloMSDKUI" and it can be found [here](../Guides_Examples).

 For this Quick Start app, we have used Xcode 10.1 and Swift 4.2.
 Start Xcode and select:
 - _Create a new Xcode project_.